AMERICAN PSYCHO

 I'm also glad that Christian Bale eventually was cast in the main role of Patrick Bateman; it's really hard to imagine anyone else playing the part.

-Bateman is a classic case of an unreliable narrator.
-He's a New York investment banker who seems also to be a serial killer although as the violence escalates and becomes more surreal it's unclear how much on the screen is real or is just in Patrick's head.
-The film is open to various interpretations, mine being that the killings start off as being real before Bateman suffers a major meltdown.
+Bateman is a New York investment banker who, if you believe him, is also a serial killer although as the violence escalates and becomes more surreal it's unclear how much on the screen is real and how much is just in his head, Bateman being a classic case of an unreliable narrator.

 The film does a great job of showing us the emptiness of the culture in which Bateman moves, especially the vacuous and interchangeable bankers who try to outdo each other with the pretentiousness of their business cards.